Downed Power Lines

-- Stay far away from it (10 feet or more)
+- DO stay far away from it (10 feet or more)

-- Wait for our crews to arrive on scene
+- DO wait for our crews to arrive on scene

 - ALWAYS treat power lines as if they are extremely hazardous

-- Attempt to coil or clean up the downed wire
+- DO NOT attempt to coil or clean up the downed wire

-- Assume that when crew trucks pull up the line is de-energized
+- DO NOT assume that when crew trucks pull up the line is de-energized

-- Drive a vehicle across a downed power line
+- DO NOT drive a vehicle across a downed power line

 If you see a sparking power line: